abdrehman1435/Face-Mask-Detector/README.md

  Here are some steps you can follow to create a simple Flask app with HTML and CSS as frontend:

 -Create a project folder and a virtual environment for your Flask app.
 You can use pip or conda to install Flask and other dependencies.

 -Create a subfolder called templates in your project folder and save your HTML files there.
 You can use any text editor or IDE to write your HTML code.
 You can also, use Bootstrap or other frameworks to style your HTML elements.
-Here I used 3 HTML pages namely 'indexpage.html' which is the
+Here I used 3 HTML pages namely 'indexpage.html' which is the front page of the web application, 'ui.html' which is where the video is inputted by the user in either mp4 or mov format, and 'videoprojectnew.html' is where the Face-Mask-Detector model is applied and the video is outputted with the bounding boxes and confidence level.

 -Create a subfolder called static in your project folder and save your CSS files there.
 You can use any text editor or IDE to write your CSS code.
 You can also use Sass or Less to preprocess your CSS code.

 -Create a Python file called app.py (dl.py in this repository) in your project folder and write your Flask code there.
 You can use the Flask class to create an app object and the render_template function to return your HTML files.
 You can also use the request object to handle user inputs and the url_for function to link your static files.

 -Run your Flask app using the command flask run in your terminal using local host or python dl.py.
 You should see a message like Running on http://127.0.0.1:5000/.

 # Creating a GitHub repository and deploying the Flask app using Render
 Create a GitHub account if you don’t have one already.
 You can sign up for free at GitHub.

 Create a new repository on GitHub by clicking the [New] button on the top left corner of the page.
 You can name your repository as you like, such as “flask-app”.
 You can also add a description, a README file, a license, and a .gitignore file for Python.

 The code uses Gunicorn to serve your app in a production setting.
 Install Flask, Gunicorn, and other dependencies using the command pip install -r requirements.txt.

 Create a new Web Service on Render, and give Render permission to access your new repo.

 Use the following values during creation:

 Runtime	Python